YujianCHEN219/ExactVaRTest/README.md

 ## Main features

-Exact LR distributions and p-values for any sample size $n$; for
+- Exact finite‑sample distributions and p‑values for LR_ind and LR_cc at
-$n \le 2\,000$ the computation finishes in milliseconds to a few seconds.
+  any sample size *n*; for *n* ≤ 2000 the computation finishes in milliseconds to a few seconds.

-C++ implementation (`Rcpp`) with automatic fallback to a pure-R reference version.
+- C++ implementation via `Rcpp`, with automatic fallback to a pure‑R reference engine.

-`backtest_lr()` returns LR statistic, exact p-value, and reject / fail-to-reject decision in one single call.

-Minimal dependencies (`Rcpp`, `stats`), works on macOS, Linux, and Windows.
+- Minimal dependencies (`Rcpp`, `stats`); works on macOS, Linux, and Windows.

 ## References

 1. Christoffersen, P. F. (1998). *Evaluating interval forecasts.*
     International economic review, 841-862.

 2. Mehta, C. R., Patel, N. R., & Gray, R. (1985). *Computing an exact confidence interval for the common odds ratio in several 2× 2 contingency tables.* Journal of the American Statistical